The Cartels and Leniency Review: Mexico

 - providing key information so that applicants know their place in the chronological order of application for immunity, in the event that they are awarded the benefit definitively; and

-- introducing a new specific process that addresses what should happen when Cofece revokes leniency benefits to an applicant, including the right to have a prior hearing before the actual revocation occurs, or to receive a notice from Cofece that leniency benefits might be revoked depending on which stage the investigative procedure is at.
+- introducing a new specific process addressing revocation of an applicant's leniency benefits by COFECE, including the right to have a prior hearing before actual revocation, or to receive notice from COFECE that leniency benefits might be revoked, depending on the stage the investigative procedure is at.

 As a result of the June 2013 constitutional amendment, the incentives for collusion have changed in Mexico.
 The amendment to Article 28 of the Mexican Constitution introduced a series of new and tougher penalties against cartel offences.